 Best Wine For Fondue In Serving

-To help break down the cheese, tradition suggests consuming wine, different herbal teas, or kirsch.
-They all help to stop the cheese from pressing your guts heavily.
+To help break down the cheese, professionals suggest consuming wine, kirsch, or herbal teas like the finest turmeric tea.
+They all help to make your gut feel lighter.

 I’ve already suggested Swiss wines such as Rosette, Chasselas, and Chignin.
 They’re excellent for cheese fondue.
 They’re also difficult to find.
 However, don’t worry!
 There’s a wide array of substitutes.